 - 1 egg lightly beaten

-Place the cooked meatballs on paper towels to drain.
-If adding a sauce, heat up the marinara, add back the meatballs and mix gently before serving.
+- Place the cooked meatballs on paper towels to drain.
+Heat up the marinara sauce, add back the meatballs and mix gently before serving.